-The effects in the current period over discontinued operations entries and that are directly related with their disposal in a previous period, are classified in a separately within the related information to such discontinued operations.
+The effects in the current period over discontinued operations entries and that are directly related with their disposal in a previous period, are classified separately within the related information to such discontinued operations.

 c.
-Functional currency
+Functional and reporting currency

 The consolidated financial statements are presented in Mexican pesos (\$), the currency under which the Company and its Mexican subsidiaries must keep their accounting records pursuant to Mexican law.
-Said currency is also the TPG's reporting and functional currency.
+Said currency is also TPG's reporting and functional currency.
 On an individual basis, some of the foreign subsidiaries have other accounting currencies different to the Mexican peso (see Note 1c).

 d.
 Changes in accounting policies from adoption of new IFRS and Improvements to IFRS i.
-New standards, interpretations and amendments which became effective since January 1, 2020.
+New standards, interpretations and amendments in force starting January 1, 2021.

-Following are the standards and improvements which may have an effect in TP Group's financial information, in force as of the date of the accompanying consolidated financial statements.
-TP Group evaluated the effect of these standards and improvements on its consolidated financial statements as detailed in subsections i and ii.
+Following are the standards and improvements which may have an effect in TPG's financial information, in force as of the date of the accompanying consolidated financial statements.
+TPG evaluated the effect of these standards and improvements on its consolidated financial statements as detailed in subsections i and ii.

-Some of the accounting pronouncements that became effective since January 1, 2020, that have been adopted, but do not have a significant impact in the TPG's results of financial position were as follows:
+Some accounting pronouncements that have entered into force starting January 1, 2021 and, therefore, have been adopted, but had no significant impact on the results or financial position of TPG, were the following: